Making a Targeted Investment

 - Work in the state of North Dakota

-- Are raising children (ages birth - 36 months) and use licensed child care services in North Dakota
+- Are raising children (ages birth - 36 months) and have children attending a North Dakota licensed child care program

 - Have applied for the Working Parents Child Care Relief pilot program